-A key challenge for HBGDki is the aggregation of the vast amount of information scattered across literature to accelerate the construction of multidisciplinary influence models, which, in turn, impact the holistic understanding of child growth and development, and enable future research in this domain.
+A key challenge for Ki is the acceleration of constructing multidisciplinary influence models, which, in turn, impact the systems understanding of child growth and development, and enable future research in this domain.
+With the aggregation of vast amounts of information scattered across multiple domains, technical engineering can be incorporated to auto-consume and categorize. .
 For example, PubMed alone indexes more than 1 million publications per year.
 At this scale, assistance from computers through machine reading, can help researchers keep pace with current information.

-Directed by faculty lead Mihai Surdeanu, researchers in the Computational Language Understanding (CLU) Lab at University of Arizona implemented a machine reading system that has the capacity to extract and aggregate influence relations at scale.
-For example, the current version of the tool has processed approximately 115 thousand open-access publications to construct a searchable database of over two million concepts relevant to children health connected by more than 2.5 million influence relations.
+A machine reading system that has the capacity to extract and aggregate influence relations at scale was created by M. Surdeanu from the Computational Language Understanding (CLU) Lab at University of Arizona.
+In the early version of the tool, approximately 115 thousand open-access publications were processed to construct a searchable database of over two million concepts relevant to children health connected by more than 2.5 million influence relations.

-The above database can be searched for direct and indirect influence interrelations (e.g., how does the bacteria campylobacter indirectly influence malnutrition?).
-The subject matter experts can assemble the results of these searches into influence models that can be edited and shared.
+The database could be searched for direct and indirect influence interrelations (e.g., how does the bacteria campylobacter indirectly influence malnutrition?).
+Subject matter experts could assemble the results of these searches into explicit visualizations of influence models that could be edited and shared.